Shannon Ryan: Career

 Birmingham on 22 June 2024.
 After being knocked to the canvas during round two, Ryan lost the bout, and her unbeaten professional record, by split decision.
 One ringside judge scored the fight 95–94 in her favour but was overruled by the other two who had it 96–94 and 96–93 respectively for Dolan.

 Ryan faced Chloe Watson for the vacant IBF female Intercontinental super-flyweight title at York Hall in London on 17 October 2025.
 She won via unanimous technical decision after being ahead on all three judges' scorecards when the bout was stopped following the fourth round due to an eye injury suffered by Watson as a result of an accidental clash of heads.

+In her next outing, Ryan defended her title against Nicola Hopewell at University of Wolverhampton at The Halls in Wolverhampton on 2 May 2026, with the vacant Commonwealth female super-flyweight title also on the line.
+She won the fight by stoppage in the second round when her opponent's corner threw in the towel after she had knocked Hopewell to the canvas.

+In a rematch of their fight from June 2024, Ryan is scheduled to face Emma Dolan at Utilita Arena in Sheffield on 24 October 2026.